tillkuhn/ckad-cluster/README.md

-For YAML file it instructs Vim to use 2 spaces for indentation, Use spaces instead of tabs and Skip re-indenting lines after inserting a comment character (#) at the beginning of a line, or a colon. vim mark lines: `Esc+V` (then arrow keys), Copy marked lines: `y`, cut: `d`, Paste: `p` or `P`
+For YAML file it instructs Vim to use 2 spaces for indentation, Use spaces instead of tabs and Skip re-indenting lines after inserting a comment character (#) at the beginning of a line, or a colon. vim mark lines: `Esc+V` (then arrow keys), Copy marked lines: `y`, cut: `d`, Paste: `p` or `P` delete from cursor to end of file: 'dG'

 ## Snippets for daily work